Skip to content

 #Frequently Asked Questions

 At 4K, barely.
-The 5600X sits within 5% of high-end CPUs at 4K because the GPU does most of the heavy lifting.
-At 1080p, you’ll see a 15-20% bottleneck in CPU-intensive titles like Cyberpunk 2077 and Starfield.
-For 1440p gaming, the bottleneck stays under 10%, which most people won’t notice.
+The 5600X sits within 5% of high-end CPUs because the GPU does most of the heavy lifting at that resolution.
+At 1080p, expect a 15-20% bottleneck in CPU-intensive titles.
+At 1440p, the gap stays under 10%.

 DDR5 gives you a 3-5% gaming boost over DDR4 at the same CPU and GPU combo.
 If you’re building new on AM5 or Intel 700-series, DDR5 is the only option anyway.
-If you’re staying on AM4 with a Ryzen 5800X, DDR4 is perfectly fine and saves you $80-120.
+Staying on AM4 with a Ryzen 5800X?
+DDR4 saves $80-120 and the performance hit is minimal.

-Yes, but your choice matters.
-The Ryzen 7 7800X3D handles gaming plus OBS streaming acceptably, though frame drops can appear in CPU-intensive games.
-The i7-14700K and Ryzen 9 7900X are better choices for simultaneous gaming and streaming because their extra cores handle the encoding workload separately.
-Using NVENC on the RTX 3080 Ti for encoding takes the load off the CPU entirely.
+Yes.
+The 7800X3D handles gaming plus OBS streaming, though frame drops can appear in CPU-intensive games.
+The i7-14700K and Ryzen 9 7900X handle simultaneous gaming and streaming better because their extra cores take on the encoding workload separately.
+Best shortcut: use NVENC on the RTX 3080 Ti for encoding and take the load off the CPU entirely.

 Fone.tips Editorial Team